ADD CONDITION

 Drug Overview

-You may find this medication helpful if you're experiencing a cough due to a cold or if you have occasional minor irritation or soreness in your throat.
+You may find this medication helpful if you're experiencing a cough due to a cold or if you have occasional minor irritation or a sore throat.
 It is designed to provide temporary relief from these symptoms, helping you feel more comfortable as you recover.
+The product comes in a package containing 30 drops, making it easy to use when needed.

 Uses